Back in 1983, there was a major organizational realignment in the New York Banking Division.

 So we battled!

-Eventually, we came to agreement on a final, official process for the 24 internal-to-CitiPhone items.
+Eventually, we came to agreement on a final, official process for each of the 24 “internal-to-CitiPhone” items.

-For the 150 or so items for which we needed to review with, and get approval from, the Retail Bank, I had already volunteered to represent CitiPhone in dealing with our partner organization.
+For the 165 or so items for which we needed to review with, and get approval from, the Retail Bank, I had already volunteered to represent ALL of CitiPhone in dealing with our partner organization.

 No way, Jose.

-We met in Manhattan, rolled up our sleeves & immediately got to work.
+We met in Manhattan @ 330 Madison, rolled up our sleeves & immediately got to work.

 I told them of the 2-day marathon session that CitiPhone needed to agree on (only) 24 items.

-We had 150 items & after they got this glazed-over looks in their eyes, i guaranteed them that this process would go much, much smoother!
+We had 165+ items & after they got this glazed-over looks in their eyes, I guaranteed them that this process would go much more smoothly!

 I then went over to the conference room door & pretended to lock it…”Ain’t nobody gettin’ away, ya hear?
-We gonna finish this & finish it on time!”
+We’re gonna finish this & we’re gonna finish it on time!”

 We sailed through all the items!